Instituting MTSS Leadership in MTSS

 Educators often talk about promoting a “growth mindset” with our students, but get stuck in a “fixed mindset” when it comes to thinking about our teachers and our teams’ needs.
 We forget that teachers really want all of their students to be successful, and they want to be successful, themselves!
 We often approach our staff as if they have already mastered it all (or should have), rather than approaching them as learners, in need of support from us, their leaders.

 We can also shy away from staff members that are reluctant or resistant.
 They usually resist because they are learners, with fears of failure, and both physical and initiative fatigue.
 Those struggling educators are precisely the ones that need our support to coach them through their overwhelming feelings.
-Leaders must remind them of (or show them) management tools like Branching Minds; and talk them through their planning process, asking probing questions and helping them look for efficiency - perhaps they've forgotten to prioritize what is important.
-We have to help them free their brains by lessening their fear and finding simpler solutions.
-As learners, teachers will get just as excited about their own "lightbulb moments," as they do when their students have them.
+Leaders must remind them of (or show them) management tools like Branching Minds; and talk them through their planning process, asking probing questions and helping them look for efficiency — perhaps they've forgotten to prioritize what is important.
+We must help them free their brains by lessening their fear and finding simpler solutions.
+As learners, teachers will get as excited about their "lightbulb moments" as they do when their students have them.

 We also can’t forget the tug of our own egos.
 As the LEADER, we have become the "solution" person and sometimes think we have the best ideas or easiest solutions… and it's all feeding our own needs.
-That's ok, because we are learners, too.
+That's okay, because we are learners, too.
 We are learning how to lead and share responsibility through building capacity in our team.
 We are learning how to recalibrate when our primary goal of being a learning organization is usurped by my need to be in charge, to be the best (fill in the blank) in everyone's minds.
 We are all human.
 We don't always have our best day, best hour, or best conversation.
-We can restart, take a deep breath and recommit to our purpose – to use all of the talent and energy available to the work of building a culture of support around all of our students and staff.
+We can restart, take a deep breath and recommit to our purpose — to use all of the talent and energy available to build a culture of support around all of our students and staff.

-Ready to build capacity for your educators, and deliver positive outcomes for all students?
+Ready to build capacity for your educators and deliver positive outcomes for all students?

 Related Posts